-Rhode Island's transportation planning process includes a number of opportunities for private sector participation, including access to public meetings and hearings, representation on the State Planning Council and Transportation Advisory Committee, participation in annually updating the state's Transportation Improvement Program, and participation in developing the state's Coordinated Plan.
-RIPTA coordinates on an ongoing basis with intercity bus carriers, and in 2017 conducted a formal consultation process with intercity carriers serving the region.
+Rhode Island's transportation planning process includes a number of opportunities for private sector participation, including access to public meetings and hearings, representation on the SPC and TAC, participation in annually updating the STIP, and participation in developing the state's Coordinated Plan.
+RIPTA coordinates on an ongoing basis with intercity bus carriers, and in 2021 conducted a formal consultation process with intercity carriers serving the region.